Inconsistent Free Cortisol in Saliva and Blood Cortisol Test Results

 The link explains that the amount of cortisol produced and the amount of free cortisol available can be very different in some scenarios.
 Measuring both allows for insight into the rate of cortisol clearance/metabolism.
 Here are two examples:

 1) Higher levels of metabolized cortisol (compared to free cortisol) are often seen in obesity where adipose tissue is likely pulling cortisol from its binding protein and allowing for metabolism and clearance.
 The adrenal gland has to keep up with this cortisol sequestering and excretion, so cortisol production is often quite high (as seen in an 8:00am morning cortisol test or in the levels of metabolized cortisol if using the Dutch test).
 This insight is quite helpful for those looking to lose belly fat and suspect cortisol/stress is a major factor.
-These patients are often misdiagnosed as having low cortisol production when only free cortisol is measured.
+These patients are often misdiagnosed as having low cortisol production when only free cortisol is measured, because high blood cortisol and low saliva cortisol is seen.
 Increased cortisol clearance may also be seen in hyperthyroidism and is suspected to be part of the chronic fatigue story as well.

 2) In patients with low thyroid, the opposite pattern is often seen.
 When the thyroid slows down, or if there is peripheral hypothyroidism where free T3 cannot get into the cells, the clearance (or metabolism) of cortisol through the liver slows down.
 As a result, free cortisol starts to increase and may show up elevated.
 Note: this is a pattern I have seen multiple times with thyroid patients.
-It is useful to know, as dealing with the on-going tissue-level hypothyroidism may be the best way to correct it.
-Simply assuming that the saliva test is correct and the blood test is not may be utterly wrong.
+It is useful to know, as assuming on-going tissue-level hypothyroidism may be the best way to go forward, when low/normal blood cortisol and high saliva cortisol is seen.
+Simply assuming that the saliva test is correct and the blood test is not may be wrong sometimes.

 The bottom line is that I am a great believer in testing both free cortisol in saliva and total cortisol in blood at 8-9:00am, as you get the whole picture.
 Relying on free saliva cortisol only is not sensible.
 This position is very clear in all my books, including the latest one, The Thyroid Patient's Manual.